What is an Inverter?

 2024-08-30

-An inverter is a power electronic device that converts direct current (DC) into alternating current (AC).
-Simply put, it acts as an energy converter, transforming DC power generated by batteries, solar panels, etc., into AC power that we use in our daily lives to power various electrical devices.
+An inverter is a power electronics device that converts direct current (DC) to alternating current (AC).
+In other words, it is a converter that transforms DC power from batteries, solar panels, etc., into AC power that we use in our daily lives to operate electrical appliances.

 Inverter